langroid/langroid/docs/demos/targeting/audience-targeting.md

 Once you decide to use an LLM, you still need to figure out how to organize the various components of this task:

-- **Research:** what are some ideal customer profiles for the business
+- **Research:** What are some ideal customer profiles for the business
-- **Segmentation:** which standard segments match an English description of a customer profile
+- **Segmentation:** Which standard segments match an English description of a customer profile
 - **Planning:** how to organize the task to identify a few standard segments

 ## Using Langroid Agents